HaidarIDK/Binance-Super-Smart-Chain/README.md

 - **Familiar** (BNB as the native token)
 - **Compatible** (all Solana tools and code still work)

-BSSC demonstrates how existing blockchain technology can be adapted to a new ecosystem without losing performance or compatibility.
+BSSC builds on Solana's strengths and adapts them to the Binance ecosystem with BNB as the gas token.

-**As Mert envisioned in this post, now BNB is fast, cheap, and compatible.**
+As Raj envisioned in this post, now BNB is fast, cheap, and compatible.

+## Important: What BSSC Actually Is

+**BSSC is a complete fork of Solana** - this means:
+- **BNB as native gas token** - BNB is truly native to the network
+- **Solana's performance** - Same 65,000 TPS, sub-cent fees, sub-second finality
+- **Total control** - Your own validators, RPCs, explorers, bridges, listings
+- **Separate network** - It's NOT Solana mainnet anymore
+- **Must bootstrap ecosystem** - You lose Solana mainnet's network effects and liquidity

+**Trade-offs:**
+- **Pros**: Complete control, BNB truly native, Solana-level performance
+- **Cons**: Must build your own ecosystem from scratch, lose Solana's existing decentralization/liquidity

 ## Running BSSC as Production Network